jeremychauvet/showroom-aws-developer/README.md

 ## Context

 To be realistic, we have set a business context for this showroom.
 Our client is a leader in online book selling.
+We call it "MyOnlineBookStore".